 5. Remove unnecessary scatter chart elements like gridlines and title.

 6. Change chart dimensions to square.
 You can do that in the Format tab after selecting a chart.

 7. If you want to hide axis labels, you can do that by using Excel format code.
 Select axis labels and press Ctrl + 1.
 In the Number section, use format code like this.

 At this point, the result looks almost like a magic quadrant chart.

 8. You can increase marker size.
 Most importantly, add custom data labels.
 Select data labels and press Ctrl + 1.
 Add values from cells.

 After applying them, keep only Value From Cells selected.
-Choose label position above data points if you like.
+Choose the label position above the data points if you like.